romeorizzi/TALight/README.md

 The whole problem collection of this multistage tutorial is hosted in the cloud at the web service server `wss://talight.tk/tutorial` that publicly exposes all services of its problems.
 To have a natural start with TALight, you can first explore the problems of this collection as deployed by this server.

-You can do this by running a TALight client (`rtal`) set up on your machine, or by using your browser to operate a TALight client exported by a cloud hosted service.
+You can do this by running a TALight client (`rtal`) set up on your machine (Options 2 and 3), or by using your browser to operate a TALight client exported by a cloud hosted service (Option 4).
-This last setting is far from ideal but allows you to give TALight a try even if you only have a smartphone, or no permission to install anything on the available PC, or even if you only want to give a look.
+Option 4 is not ideal but allows you to give TALight a try even if you only have a smartphone (where the impediments will be serious), or no permission to install anything on the available PC, or even if you only want to give a look.
-In these cases operating from a browser a client in the cloud that will connect to our web service server `wss://talight.tk/tutorial` migh actually be the best option for you to start with.
+In these cases operating from a browser a client in the cloud that will connect to our web service server `wss://talight.tk/tutorial` might actually be the best option for you to start with.

-A very good option for a service allowing you to operate an `rtal` client is `repl`.
-This service also allows you to play with the problem operating from your preferred programming language.
+A very good option for a cloud service allowing you to operate an `rtal` client is `repl`, a very notable free facility for learning programming languages.
+From the `repl` site you can play with the problem also operating from your preferred programming language and environment.

 <details><summary>How to access a repl TALight client in the cloud supporting your preferred programming language</summary>